robbiejdunne/cfg_submission/README.md

 *    [XGBoost](https://xgboost.readthedocs.io/en/latest/)

 ## :bookmark_tabs: Resources and Further Reading
-To see my attempt to create as concise a list of possible of publicly available resources published by the football analytics community, see my [`football_analytics`](https://github.com/eddwebster/football_analytics) repository.
+Please see my [`football_analytics`](https://github.com/eddwebster/football_analytics) repository for my attempt to create as concise a list of possible of publicly available resources published by the football analytics community.

-The follow resources are those used to inform and create my submission for the Manchester City F.C.
-Junior Data Scientist Data Challenge, specifically focussing on Expected Goals and Tracking data.
+The follow resources are those that were specifically used to inform and create my submission for the CFG Junior Data Scientist Data Challenge, specifically focusing on Expected Goals and Tracking data.
+I have also included links to other topics related to the role such as the application of Reinforcement Learning in football.
 Credits to all those cited below.

 ### :soccer: Football Analytics